Scottish national identity: Early Middle Ages

-In the early Middle Ages, what is now Scotland was divided between four major ethnic groups and kingdoms.
+In the Early Middle Ages, what is now Scotland was divided between four major ethnic groups and kingdoms.
 In the east were the Picts, who fell under the leadership of the kings of Fortriu.
 In the west were the Gaelic (Goidelic)-speaking people of Dál Riata with close links with the island of Ireland, from which they brought with them the name Scots.
 In the south-west was the British (Brythonic) Kingdom of Strathclyde, often named Alt Clut.
 Finally there were the 'English', the Angles, a Germanic people who had established a number of kingdoms in Great Britain, including the Kingdom of Bernicia, part of which was in the south-east of modern Scotland.
-In the late eighth century this situation was transformed by the beginning of ferocious attacks by the Vikings, who eventually settled in Galloway, Orkney, Shetland and the Hebrides.
-These threats may have speeded a long-term process of gaelicisation of the Pictish kingdoms, which adopted Gaelic language and customs.
+In the late eighth century this situation was transformed by the beginning of ferocious attacks by the Vikings, who eventually settled in Galloway, Orkney, Shetland, and the Hebrides.
+These threats may have hastened a long-term process of ‘Gaelicisation’ of the Pictish kingdoms, which adopted Gaelic language and customs.
 There was also a merger of the Gaelic and Pictish crowns.
 When he died as king of the combined kingdom in 900, Domnall II (Donald II) was the first man to be called rí Alban (i.e. King of Alba).

 High Middle Ages

 In the High Middle Ages the word "Scot" was only used by Scots to describe themselves to foreigners, amongst whom it was the most common word.
 They called themselves Albanach or simply Gaidel.
 Both "Scot" and Gaidel were ethnic terms that connected them to the majority of the inhabitants of Ireland.
 At the beginning of the thirteenth century, the author of De Situ Albanie noted: "The name Arregathel [Argyll] means margin of the Scots or Irish, because all Scots and Irish are generally called 'Gattheli'."
 Scotland came to possess a unity which transcended Gaelic, French and Germanic ethnic differences and by the end of the period, the Latin, French and English word "Scot" could be used for any subject of the Scottish king.
 Scotland's multilingual Scoto-Norman monarchs and mixed Gaelic and Scoto-Norman aristocracy all became part of the "Community of the Realm", in which ethnic differences were less divisive than in Ireland and Wales.
-This identity was defined in opposition to English attempts to annexe the country and as a result of social and cultural changes.
+This identity was defined in opposition to English attempts to annex the country and as a result of social and cultural changes.
 The resulting antipathy towards England dominated Scottish foreign policy well into the fifteenth century, making it extremely difficult for Scottish kings like James III and James IV to pursue policies of peace towards their southern neighbour.
 In particular the Declaration of Arbroath asserted the ancient distinctiveness of Scotland in the face of English aggression, arguing that it was the role of the king to defend the independence of the community of Scotland.
 This document has been seen as the first "nationalist theory of sovereignty".